-A Water System Plan is available from our office that provides more information about the Union Water System- such as potential sources of contamination, the plan was approved by DOH in November 2020.
+A Water System Plan is available from our office that provides more information about the Union Water Systemsuch as potential sources of contamination, the plan was

 Our wells have been rated by the Washington State Department of Health as moderate risk or susceptibility to contamination for both wells.
 More information regarding this rating can be obtained by contacting PUD No. 1.

-The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
-This is an interactive map.
+The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/ doh/swap/ which lists potential contamination for each Group A water source in the state.
+This is an interactive map in well water due to the type of rock a well may be drilled into.
+Concentrations above the national guidelines may contribute to problems with taste, odor and color of the water coming out of your tap.